 Imagine if all your choices were gone.
 Except one.
 And it’s the only one that truly matters.

 What works so well with this book is just how open, honest and relatable it is.
-With teen romance, the loss of loved ones and the reality of growing up and making life-changing decisions, it is easy to see why this 210 page book has been making waves since its release.
+With teen romance, the loss of loved ones and the reality of growing up and making life-changing decisions, it is easy to see why this two-hundred and ten page book has been making waves since its release.

-Although I do not want to give too much detail away about the plot [*for those who have stumbled onto my review debating whether to give the novel a chance or not*] I will say this… the ending is flawless.
-It will have you cradling your pillow at 3AM because you’ve stayed up all night to finish the story.
-And no, that does not give away which decision she makes because by the time you get to the end of the book, you’re so attached to every character in Mia’s life that you will tear up no matter if the outcome is what you wanted or not.
+Although I do not want to give too much detail away about the plot (for those who have stumbled onto my review debating whether to give the novel a chance or not) I will say this: the ending is flawless.
+It will have you cradling your pillow at 3AM because you’ve stayed up all night to finish that final chapter.
+And no, that statement in no way indicates Mia’s choice.
+By the time you reach the final pages, you are so attached to every character in Mia’s life, and herself, that with either outcome, whether the one you wanted or not, will leave you needing a moment of reassurance that the surviving characters will be alright.

 This book grips you from the first line – ‘Everyone thinks it was because of the snow.
-And in a way, I suppose that’s true’ – and refuses to let go until weeks after you’ve finished it.
-It packs so much into such a tiny, one-sitting read.
+And in a way, I suppose that’s true’ – and refuses to let go until weeks after you have closed the cover.

 My suggestion to all is that if you do decide to read this book, read it fresh.
-Do not look at spoilers, do not watch the film adaptation first, and do not google its mass collection of inspirational and raw quotes [*there are a hell of a lot of them*].
+Do not look at spoilers, do not watch the film adaptation first, and do not google its mass collection of inspirational raw quotes (there are a lot of them out there).
 Go into the story not knowing what to expect because each twist and turn deserves to be read in its passionate, thought-provoking way.

-But as that is just my opinion, for those who wish to know a bit more about the plot in order to dedicate themselves to reading it, I will place a couple of further details below: [*Contains some spoilers but not the important ending*]…
+But as that is just my opinion, for those who wish to know a bit more about the plot, I will place the synopsis down below: (Contains some spoilers)

 ‘On a snowy day, Mia, her mother, her father, and her little brother, Teddy, decide to go for a morning drive.
 Another car crashes into theirs, causing serious injuries for the entire family.
 When Mia awakens, she finds herself detached from her body, which is barely holding on.
 She finds the bodies of her mother and father, who died from the crash.
 She also finds the body of herself, who is on the brink of death.
 Mia realises that she is having an out of body experience, and follows her physical body to the hospital.
 She watches her extended family rush to take care of her, while her best friend Kim and her boyfriend Adam struggle to reach the hospital.
 Through her stay at the hospital, Mia reflects on her life, reminiscing about the development of her relationship with Adam, the development of her passion and talent for playing the cello, and the obstacles of being a teenager who feels out of place no matter where she goes.’